turingschool-examples/intermission-assignments/prep-for-module-3-frontend.markdown

 * Read [this blog post](https://www.guru99.com/end-to-end-testing.html) for a high level overview of E2E
 * Watch [this video](https://youtu.be/Fw98L-kcRpc) to learn about "user stories" in agile workflows - this will help us figure out how to write our E2E tests!
 * Practice writing user stories by creating some user stories for a Mod 2 or Mod 1 project

+### Destructuring
+Destructuring is a helpful "shortcut" in JavaScript, and it's common to see it in React Code.
+While you'll never be *required* to use destructuring, you should definitely be able to work with it and understand how it works.
+Walk through [this lesson](https://frontend.turing.edu/lessons/module-2/intro-to-destructuring.html) and follow it up with some self study if you'd like to.

 ### Workflow